DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "One more thing, Rinne, you said that you felt magic power from Commander's aide?"

 "Yup, very weak magic power.
-But foreign gods should have holders of far superior magic power, so I think she's the weakest among elves."
+But sidhes should have holders of far superior magic power, so I think she's the weakest among elves."

 Was <ruby>commander's aide<rt>Qubiley</rt></ruby> a elf?
 Cutting own ears, and disguising both her smell and skin.